MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 -	The scores that are generated from Fraud Protection's artificial intelligence models.
 For example, @"riskscore".
 -	Lists which you have uploaded to Fraud Protection.
 For more information on how to upload lists, see [Manage lists](lists.md).
 For more information on referencing these lists in your rules, see [Using Lists in rules](fpl-lang-ref.md#using-lists-in-rules).
 -	Velocities which you have defined in Fraud Protection.
 For more information, see [Perform velocity checks](velocities.md).
 -	External calls which you have created in Fraud Protection.
 For more information, see [External calls](external-calls.md).
+-	Functions which you have created in Fraud Protection.For more information, see [Functions](functions.md).

 Expressions can be compared using comparison operators (such as ==, !=, >, <), and can be combined using logical operators such as **and** (&&) and **or** (||).